remix-run/remix/.changeset/hip-cats-warn.md

 "@remix-run/dev": patch
 ---

-fix flat routes on windows, so that it picks up new files and renames
+Fixed issues with `v2_routeConvention` on Windows so that new and renamed files are properly included

-fast glob will return posix style paths even on windows